cloudogu/velero/design/client-side-encryption_design.md

 The encryption will happen during the backup process before the objects are persisted (e.g. written to an object store).
 Decryption will happen during a restore after the persisted objects have been read.
 The encryption key will be stored in a Kubernetes secret.
-Encryption can be activated in the Velero configuration.
+Encryption can be activated and configured in the Velero configuration.
+Changing the encryption key is done by creating a new secret with the changed encryption key and configuring it in Velero's configuration.
+Each backup contains the name of the used encryption key secret in its metadata.

 ## Detailed Design
 TODO
 A detailed design describing how the changes to the product should be made.

-The names of types, fields, interfaces, and methods should be agreed on here, not debated in code review.
+The names of types, fields, interfaces and methods should be agreed on here, not debated in code review.
 The same applies to changes in CRDs, YAML examples, and so on.

 Ideally the changes should be made in sequence so that the work required to implement this design can be done incrementally, possibly in parallel.